The Wente torus

 • Helping to keep rooms clean by not allowing smoking or eating in the classrooms, as University policy mandates.

-• Remaining calm and orderly during a possible emergency within the classroom or building and following established emergency guidelines, which include:
+• Remaining calm and orderly during a possible emergency within the classroom or building and following established Emergency Preparedness guidelines, which include:

-• Contacting security at 419.530.2600 in the event that a health emergency arises, or if an altercation erupts
+• Contacting security at 419.530.2600 in the event that a medical emergency arises, or if an altercation erupts

 • Contacting 911